"Climate Change and Net Zero” Lecture Series 2024

 Quiz Competition:

-Prior to the seminar began, a quiz competition was held for students, which witnessed enthusiastic participation from the young minds.
+Prior to the seminar began, a quiz competition for students, it witnessed enthusiastic participation from the young minds.
+The event began with the traditional lamp lighting ceremony at 10:25 AM.

 Welcome Address